mbursell/ReLERNN-pipeline/Data-preparation/README.md

    ```

 ## Create BED File
 ReLERNN requires a BED-formatted (zero-based) file of chromosome positions for the reference genome used to create the gVCF.
 To create this BED file, we used the UCSC Genome Browser.
 These steps can be run locally on your machine.
+This provides the input for the --genome ReLERNN argument.

 Required Packages (tested with conda and mamba installation method):
    * bedops